 One of the first historical documents in which we speak of “gelato”, comes to us from a Greek poet who lived in 500 BC in Athens.
 The Greeks loved making their refreshing drinks with a little lemon, honey and lots of pomegranate juice with snow or ice.

-If we move to Arabia, we discover that each iced drink was already called “sorbet”, hence the Italian word Sorbetto.
-The Arabs in Sicily mixed the snow of Etna with fruit juices, creating what can be considered the ancestor of our homemade gelato.
+If we move to Arabia, we discover that they called each iced drink “sorbet”.
+Hence the Italian word Sorbetto.
+The Arabs in Sicily mixed the snow of Etna with fruit juices.
+Creating what can be considered the ancestor of our homemade gelato.

 The birth of gelato with milk and cream is quite recent.
-It was born around the year 1565, at the court of Caterina de’ Medici, in Florence, thanks to the architect Bernardo Buontalenti, known as Mastro Bernardo delle Girandole, who makes an almost frozen sorbetto using snow, lemons, sugar, egg white and milk.
+It was born around the year 1565, at the court of Caterina de’ Medici, in Florence, thanks to the architect Bernardo Buontalenti.
+He is known as Mastro Bernardo delle Girandole, who makes an almost frozen sorbetto using snow, lemons, sugar, egg white and milk.

-Then, in 1686, the enterprising Sicilian Francesco Procopio, who moved to Paris, inaugurated the “Café Procope”, which still exists, where he creates a new recipe for making sorbetto-gelato using fruit, honey, sugar and ice.
+Then, in 1686, the enterprising Sicilian Francesco Procopio, who moved to Paris, inaugurated the “Café Procope”.
+The Café still exists.
+He creates a new recipe for making sorbetto-gelato using fruit, honey, sugar and ice.

 In 1770, gelato recipe lands in America, when Giovanni Basiolo takes it to New York.

-Another important step in the production and popularization of gelato comes from the United States, where Nancy Johnson, from New Jersey, in 1846 developed the first gelato maker.
+Another important step in the production and popularization of gelato comes from the United States.
+Here Nancy Johnson, from New Jersey, in 1846 developed the first gelato maker.